-Understand how people risks might be impacted by this specific set of functionality and ensure appropriate actions are taken to mitigate the risks.
+And understand how people risks might be impacted by this specific set of functionality and ensure appropriate actions are taken to mitigate the risks.

 Agile development requires increased change management involvement

 Just considering these pointers it is clear that the role of change management becomes more involved when working with agile projects.
-To incorporate change management properly into an agile project organization then you will need more than just a handful of change specialists.
+To incorporate change management properly into an agile project organisation then you will need more than just a handful of change specialists.

 Building a mature internal Enterprise Change Management capability within your organisation will support the change management needed to successfully deliver agile projects, and enable your organisation to remain agile in the long term.

 We have developed an easy guide to assess how mature your organisation’s change management capability is and how you can increase your ability to support and agile organisation.
 Read more about it in our white paper here.